StanDarius24/docs/Tools/Docker/01-Get Started/01-Getting Started.md

--   Build and run an image as a container
--   Share images using Docker Hub
--   Deploy Docker applications using multiple containers with a database
--   Run applications using Docker Compose

 ## Start the tutorial

 If you’ve already run the command to get started with the tutorial, congratulations!
 If not, open a command prompt or bash window, and run the command: